Dmgvol/Ghostrunner-Mods/modding-faq.md

 ### - Modloader crashing with DX11 error
 Make sure you launch the game in dx11 since modloader supports only dx11 by design, but there are plans to add support dx12 in the future.

+<<<<<<< Updated upstream
 ### - Modloader is stuck on "Waiting for game window"
 It may be due to a permission issue, try running the modloader as administrator.

+### Can I make the modloader launch automatically?
+- The newest version of the modloader  comes with an auto-injector in its tools folder (instructions are in the README but I'll explain here)
+- Open the ModLoaderInfo.ini and edit the path to where your modloader .dll is stored
+- Copy all the files(README isn't needed) to where the game binary is stored (in `Ghostrunner\Ghostrunner\Binaries\Win64`)
+- Run the binary and the modloader should auto-inject into the process

 ---
 ### Still having issues?